-Details of a suitable means of site boundary treatment shall be submitted to and approved in writing by the Local Planning Authority before the development is commenced, or an alternative timeframe to be agreed in writing by the Local Planning Authority and the dwellings shall not be used unless such means of site boundary treatment has been provided in accordance with the approved details and thereafter such means of site enclosure shall be retained.
+8 Details of a suitable means of site boundary treatment shall be submitted to and approved in writing by the Local Planning Authority before the development is commenced, or an alternative timeframe to be agreed in writing by the Local Planning Authority and the dwellings shall not be used unless such means of site boundary treatment has been provided in accordance with the approved details and thereafter such means of site enclosure shall be retained.
+Reason: In the interests of the visual amenities of the locality.

-Before development is commenced, full details of proposed measures to ensure a sustainable building design, including measures to reduce energy consumption, shall have been submitted to and approved by the Local Planning Authority.
+9 Before development is commenced, full details of proposed measures to ensure a sustainable building design, including measures to reduce energy consumption, shall have been submitted to and approved by the Local Planning Authority.
 The development shall then be constructed in accordance with such approved details.